microsoft/project-rome/Project Rome for Android/how-to guides/launch-a-remote-app-android.md

 Before implementing device discovery and connectivity, there are a few steps you'll need to take to give your Android app the capability to connect to remote Windows devices.

 First, you must register your app with Microsoft by following the instructions on the [Microsoft developer portal](https://apps.dev.microsoft.com/).
-Copy the provided code blocks to their respective locations in your Android project.
+Copy the provided code blocks to their respective locations in your Android app project.
 This will allow your app to access Microsoft's remote systems platform by having users sign in to their Microsoft accounts (MSAs).

 Next, go to the activity class where you would like the remote system discovery functionality to live (this may be the same activity in which MSA authentication is handled).
 Add the **remotesystems** namespace.

 ```java
 import com.microsoft.remotesystems (or rome???)
 ```

+**add .aar files as module dependencies here**

+** update androidmanifest** (taken care of in ms dev web instructions)

 Next, you must initialize the remote systems platform with your app's user Id, device Id, and access token.
 The user Id, also known as the app Id or client Id in this scenario, is unique to your app and was obtained upon registering with Microsoft in the step above.
 You can find it on the [app list page of the Microsoft developer portal](https://apps.dev.microsoft.com/#/appList).